How to Visit the Lava River Cave

 • Have a printed or digital copy of your reservation to show to the ranger at the parking lot entrance.
 Arrive within 30 minutes of your reservation time and try not to stay longer than 2 hours past it.

 The Forest Service opens up timed reservations on a rolling basis with a somewhat complicated explanation.
-Based on my experience using it, I would plan on making your reservation at least 24 hours before you want to visit, including on weekdays.
-Although it takes more planning, this system is a great improvement on the previous one.
+Based on my experience using it, I’d suggest making your reservation at least 24 hours before you want to visit, including on weekdays.
+Although it takes more planning, this system is a big improvement on the previous one.
 People used to park illegally on the side of the road and wait in the car for an hour or more to enter the parking lot.
 Using the new system, I made a reservation for 9 AM and was in the park by 9:05 AM with plenty of parking available.

 What to bring

 • Bring warm clothes.
-The Lava River Cave is about 42 degrees F (5 C) all year long.
-You might feel silly carrying a jacket, hat, and gloves in the summer heat, but once you get in the cave you’ll be grateful for every layer.
+The Lava River Cave is about 42°F (5°C) all year long.
+You might feel silly carrying a jacket, hat, and gloves in the summer heat, but once you get in the cave, you’ll be grateful for every layer.

 • Wear closed-toed shoes.
 Hiking boots are ideal, but sneakers would be fine.